ProjectPODER/lavanderia-empresarial/README.md

 ## Boot as REST API

 You can also boot as a REST API from the cli.
-Then you can serve it on your network and people can clean there data.
+Then you can serve it on your network and people can clean their data.

-    node apps -e
+    node app.js -e

 ### tira una cadena de caracters